 5. Pour and Garnish

-Carefully pour your Pink Drink over the ice and fresh strawberries in your glass.
-Top with freeze-dried strawberries for a little extra color and crunch.
+Pour the drink over the ice and strawberries in your prepared glass.
+Add freeze-dried strawberries on top for a pop of color and a little extra flavor.

 6. Serve Immediately